dragan717080/NextTypeScriptTailwindPrismaNextAuthSanityNike/README.md

 - **Prisma**

 Prisma is an innovative database toolkit that simplifies database access and management.
 It provides a type-safe and intuitive way to interact with the database using a powerful ORM (Object-Relational Mapping) layer.

+- **Zustand**

+Zustand is a global state management for React/Next.js applications.
+It is more modern and more performant than Redux.

 - **Sanity**